This post may contain affiliate links. Please read our disclosure policy.

 - Once the dough has risen, divide it into two pieces.
 Shape the dough into loaves and place them in 2 greased loaf pans.

-- Let the dough rise in the pans until it is an inch above the rim.
+- Let the dough rise in the pans on the counter until it is an inch above the rim.
 (If using large 9×5-inch loaf pans, the bread will come to the top of the pan and not be as tall.)

-- Bake the bread at 350 degrees F. for 35 minutes.
-The crust will be golden-brown and you’ll hear a hollow sound when you tap the bread with your finger.
+- Bake the bread at 350°F for 35 minutes.
+The crust will be golden-brown and you’ll hear a hollow sound when you tap on top of the loaf with your finger.

 - Remove the bread from the oven, then remove the bread from the pans, and place the hot loaves on wire racks to cool.
-Rub a stick of butter on the top of the hot loaves.
+Rub a stick of butter on the top of the hot loaves, if desired.

 - Allow the loaves to cool slightly or come to room temperature before slicing and serving.